-7. The chapter of the Bankruptcy Code you are choosing to file under ruptcy (Foter 7 oter 11 oter 12 a brief description of each, see Notic Form 2010)).
-Also, go to the top of pa U.S.C. § 342(b) for Individuals Filing appropriate box.
-8. How you will pay the fee local your subr with I nee Appl I req By la less pay court for self, you nitting you a pre-part to particular the work a just than 15 he fee dge may, but is not required to, v 50% of the official poverty line tha nay pay.
-Typicall heck, or money ur attorney may put choose this op Fee in Installme request this optivaive your fee, a at applies to you is option, you m y, if you are paying the fee order.
-If your attorney is pay with a credit card or check tion, sign and attach the nts (Official Form 103A).
-Ion only if you are filing for Chapter 7. and may do so only if your income is r family size and you are unable to ust fill out the Application to Have the 9.
-Have you filed for bankruptcy within the last 8 years? □ No □ Yes.
-District When MM / DD / YYYY Case number Case number Case number 10 Are any bankruptcy cases pending or being filed by a spouse who is not filing this case with you, or by a business partner, or by an affiliate? ☐ No☐ Yes.
-District Debtor When MM / DD / YYYY Case number, if known 11 .
-Do you rent your residence? ☐ No. ☐ Yes. ☐ No.☐ Yes ur landlord obtained an eviction judg .
-Go to line 12.
+7. The chapter of the Bankruptcy Code you are choosing to file under rupicy (Foter 7 oter 11 oter 12 a brief description of each, see Form 2010)).
+Also, go to the top U.S.C. § 342(b) for Individuals Filing e appropriate box.
+8. How you will pay the fee local yours subn with I nee Appl I req By la less pay t I will pay the entire fee when I file my petition.
+Please check with the clerk's office in your local court for more details about how you may pay.
+Typically, if you are paying the fee yourself, you may pay with cash, cashier's check, or money order.
+If your attorney is submitting your payment on your behalf, your attorney may pay with a credit card or check with a pre-printed address.
+I need to pay the fee in installments.
+If you choose this option, sign and attach the Application for Individuals to Pay The Filing Fee in Installments (Official Form 103A).
+I request that my fee be waived (You may request this option only if you are filing for Chapter 7.
+By law, a judge may, but is not required to, waive your fee, and may do so only if your income is less than 150% of the official poverty line that applies to your family size and you are unable to pay the fee in installments).
+If you choose this option, you must fill out the Application to Have the Chapter 7 Filing Fee Waived (Official Form 103B) and file it with your petition.
+9. Have you filed for bankruptcy within the last 8 years? ☐ No☐ Yes.
+District W /hen MM / DD / YYYY Case number Case number Case number 10.
+Are any bankruptcy cases pending or being filed by a spouse who is not filing this case with you, or by a business partner, or by an affiliate? ☐ No☐ Yes.
+District Debtor /hen MM / DD / YYYY Relationship to you Case number, if known Relationship to you Case number, if known 11.
+Do you rent your residence? ☐ No. ☐ Yes. ☐ No. ur landlord obtained an eviction Go to line 12.
 Against You (Form 101A) and file it as